 "We have, thank you," Denny huffed.
 "And that's why you'll be gathering the United Nations with the intention of—"

 Startled, the Minister sat back as the President eyed him knowingly.
-"We were planning on it, Brooks," the President said.
+"We were planning on it already, of course," the President said.

-"With the intention," Denny continued as if he hadn't been cut off rather rudely, "of combining monetary forces and military forces with the world leaders against the wizards.
-If they cripple one economy, another shall be allied to hold up the foundations.
-Besides all of that, our money is in multiple forms and too convoluted for them to truly destroy.
+"With the intention," Denny continued as if he hadn't been cut off rather rudely, "of combining military forces with the world leaders against the wizards.
+As I see it, the UN already helps their own.
+Should they cripple one economy, another can hold up the foundations.
+Besides that, our money is in multiple forms and too convoluted for them to truly destroy.
+Ours is a system of credit, mostly, and they don't understand a digital economy.
 They haven't a chance against a united front."

-"You mean to say that they only depended upon the banks and one form of currency?" the Minister gaped.
+"You mean to say that they only depended upon the banks?" the Minister gaped.

 Denny dipped his head.
-"Only gold," he agreed.
+"And only gold," he agreed.

 "How stupid of them!"

 "Stupid, yes," he remarked.
 "But you don't understand their mentality, see?
 They were too arrogant to expect an attack from us.
 They believed, until a week ago, that their world was hidden and only vulnerable to attack from other wizards.
-Equals, they thought."
+Their equals, they thought."

 Anxiously, the Prime Minister licked his lips.
 "I don't understand how you knew they existed, or how you know so much about their government."